VoxChain/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Password_Security">Password Security</span>

-**There is no lost password recovery for Steem accounts**.
+**There is no lost password recovery for Vox accounts**.
 You are 100% responsible for having it backed up.
 This means secure digital backups, as well as secured paper backups, off-site if possible.

-Your Steemit account is worth real money.
-Treat your Steemit password like you would your bank password, and keep it secure!
+Your Vox account is worth real money.
+Treat your Vox password like you would your bank password, and keep it secure!

 <a href="#Table_of_Contents">^</a>
-### <span id="Earning_on_Steemit">Earning on Steemit</span>
+### <span id="Earning_on_Vox">Earning on Vox</span>

 The best attitude to have is to expect to make nothing.
 Have fun.
 Get engaged.
 Make friends.
 If along the way you earn something - bonus!